Azure/azure-signalr/docs/management-sdk-migration.md

 ## Migration Benefits
 * The new APIs provide more functionalities to manage your clients and groups, such as closing a connection by connection id, checking if a connection exists, if a user exists, if a group exists.
 * The new APIs provide more options for negotiation, such as whether the client is a diagnostic client.
 * The new APIs are more friendly for negotiation with multiple SignalR Service instances. `IServiceManager.GetClientEndpoint` and `IServiceManager.GenerateClientAccessToken` are combined into one method to make sure the client endpoint and the access token come from the same SignalR Service endpoint.
-An `HttpContext` instance is allowed to passed into the endpoint router to provide more information for the routing.
+An `HttpContext` instance is passed into the endpoint router to provide more information for the routing.
 <!--Todo Add link about sharding doc-->

 ## Change Overview